 For more information on how to master this and other tips click here for our awesome PowerPoint tricks

-For the transition between second and third slide, the toy is already where I want it to be, however it isn’t facing the right direction.
-This is an easy fix.
+For the transition between second and third slide, I used another motion path to shift the toy where I wanted it to be.

-This transition is a bit different than the previous too.
+This transition is a bit different than the previous.
 Instead of manipulating an image I am manipulating what looks like the background.
-In reality it is a rectangle fit to the size of the slide and filled with the texture, but when you are in show mode you can’t tell.
-The rectangle hasn’t done anything up until this point in the presentation, but now I’m going to move it in order to create a panning effect.
+In reality it is a rectangle fit to the size of the slide.
+The rectangle hasn’t done anything up until this point in the presentation, but now I’m going to build in some graphics to create a lovely family scene.

 Note: If you aren’t familiar with the “arrange” functions, this is where you go in order to play around with the layers in your slide.
 Draw your background rectangle and then go to arrange>send to back.

-These simple tricks help to make a simple PowerPoint presentation look more professional and polished.
-If you need help with these or any other PowerPoint questions, hop on the BrightCarbon live chat, or check through some of our other blog posts!Leave a comment
+These techniques help to make a simple PowerPoint presentation look more professional and polished.
+If you need help with these or any other PowerPoint questions, send us an email, or check through some of our other blog posts!Leave a comment

 Keeping track of all your company slides is a challenge, especially if you don’t have a proper intranet or server system.
 SlideKick is PowerPoint add-in that manages presentation content for a flat annual fee.
 It helps you to make your presentation assets readily available to other users, give everyone the most current information, and quickly search within content.